ruiiiijiiiiang/lazynmap/README.md

   - 📄 Output
   - ✨ Miscellaneous
   - 📜 NSE Scripts
-- **Live Command Preview:** See the nmap command being built in real-time as you select options. command is displayed and can be easily copied. ✂️
+- **Live Command Preview:** See the nmap command being built in real-time as you edit options. 🏗️
 - **Direct Execution:** Execute the command directly from the app! `lazynmap` will even let you know if `sudo` privileges are needed. 🛡️
+- **Input Validation:** `lazynmap` ensures that the values you enter are valid for each nmap flag, so you can avoid common mistakes. ✅
 - **Keyboard Warrior Friendly:** Navigate the entire UI with your keyboard. ⌨️
   - **`j` / `Down`**: Next section
   - **`k` / `Up`**: Previous section